mattysparkles/aicon/README.md

 - **Voice Calls** via Twilio webhooks
 - **Transcription** using OpenAI Whisper
 - **Conversational AI** with the OpenAI Chat API
-- **Text‑to‑Speech** with ElevenLabs (custom voice) for greeting and replies, with Twilio Polly fallback
+- **Text‑to‑Speech** with ElevenLabs (custom voice) for greeting and replies, with OpenAI TTS fallback
 - **SMS and Email** helpers for outbound messages
 - **Optional SSH** command execution with safety checks